GamerGuyD3/sortify/README.md

-# Dispensables
+# Sortify
-Spigot plugin that gives you better control over your dispensers!
+Spigot plugin that lets you filter items that go through redstone compenents!

-For more info, go to https://www.spigotmc.org/resources/dispensables-control-what-comes-out-of-your-dispensers.61856/
+For more info, go to https://www.spigotmc.org/resources/dispensables-filter-for-dispensers-droppers-and-hoppers.61856/